Choose a countrySouth Africa

 Our first office opened in South Africa in 1954 by Jack Zunz and Michael Lewis.
-In the intervening years, we have continued to showcase our expertise in design, planning and execution in the built environment; whilst upholding our commitment to developing sustainable communities.
+Since then, we have continued to showcase our expertise in design, planning and execution in the built environment across Africa; whilst upholding our commitment to developing sustainable communities.
 Our African Cities research ties in with on-the-ground urbanisation projects, enabling us to offer total design solutions.
-These include transport and logistics planning; large infrastructure; property solutions; and energy efficiencies, including one of the largest photovoltaic power plants in the world, the SCDA3 75MW PV facility.
+These include integrated building design, transport and logistics planning; large infrastructure; property solutions; and energy strategies.

-Since Arup opened its doors in 1954, we have shaped the iconic Jo’burg skyline with projects like the Telkom Tower, where we were the consulting engineers.
-We’ve contributed growth through our conceptual design, master planning and project management of OR Tambo International Airport and Melrose Arch, one of Jo’burg’s first mixed-use developments.
+Since Arup opened its Johannesburg office doors in 1954, our consulting engineering teams have shaped the iconic Jo’burg skyline with projects like the Telkom Tower.
+We’ve contributed to the growth of our region through our conceptual design, master planning and project management of large buildings, infrastructure and transport projects.

-Our teams have been instrumental in developing policies that provide the framework for property development around public transport interchanges including the Tshwane precinct and becoming the Independent Certifier for Gautrain, a rapid rail system linking Johannesburg and Pretoria to the airport.
+Our teams have been instrumental in developing policies that provide the framework for property development around public transport interchanges including the Tshwane precinct and becoming the Independent Certifier for Gautrain, South Africa's first rapid rail system.

 2nd Floor, 6 Parks Boulevard